enormandeau/barque/README.md

 - Find species associated with each unique read (`vsearch`)
 - Summarize results (Python script)
   - Tables of phylum, genus, and species counts per sample, including multiple hits
-  - Number of reads remaining at each analysis step with figure
+  - Number of retained reads per sample at each analysis step with figure
   - Most frequent non-annotated sequences to blast on NCBI nt/nr
   - Species counts for these non-annotated sequences

 ## Running the pipeline

-For each new project, get a new copy of **Barque** from the sources listed in the **Installation** section.
+For each new project, get a new copy of **Barque** from the source listed in the **Installation** section.
+In this case, you do not need to modify the primer and config files.

 ### Running on the test dataset

 If you want to test **Barque**, jump straight to the `Test dataset` section at the end of this file.

 Read through the README after to understand the program and it's outputs.

 ### Preparing samples

 Copy your paired-end sample files in the `04_data` folder.
 You need one pair of files per sample.
 The sequences in these files must contain the sequences of the primer that you used during the PCR.
+Depending on the format in which you received your sequences from the sequencing facility, you may have to proceed to demultiplexing before you can use Barque.

-The file names must follow this format:
+**IMPORTANT:** The file names must follow this format:

 ```
 SampleID_*_R1_001.fastq.gz
 SampleID_*_R2_001.fastq.gz
 ```

-Note that the sample name, or SampleID, must contain no underscore (`_`) and be followed by an underscore (`_`).
+Notes: Each sample name, or SampleID, must contain no underscore (`_`) and be followed by an underscore (`_`).
 The star (`*`) can be any string of text that **does not contain space characters**.

-**If you do not have a dataset**, you can use the test dataset.
-See the **Test dataset** section near the end of this file.
-In this case, you do not need to modify the primer and config files.

 ### Formatting database

-You will need to put a database in Fasta format in the `03_databases` folder.
+You need to put a database in gzip-compressed Fasta format, or `.fasta.gz`, in the `03_databases` folder.

 An augmented version of the mitofish 12S database is already available in your downloaded version of **Barque**